Toviaz Side Effects

 Note: This page contains side effects data for the generic drug fesoterodine.
 It is possible that some of the dosage forms included below may not apply to the brand name Toviaz.

 It is possible that some side effects of Toviaz may not have been reported.
 These can be reported to the FDA here.
 Always consult a healthcare professional for medical advice.

 Applies to fesoterodine: oral tablet extended release

-Along with its needed effects, fesoterodine (the active ingredient contained in Toviaz) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, fesoterodine (the active ingredient contained in Toviaz) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking fesoterodine:More common
+If any of the following side effects occur while taking fesoterodine, check with your doctor immediately:More common

 - Difficulty having a bowel movement (stool)